 Management of IALA Domain

-The overall management responsibility of IALA for its domain in the IHO Registry is distributed over three types of managerial roles:
+The overall management responsibility of IALA for its domain in the IHO Registry is distributed over three types of managerial roles (see Figure 2):

 IALA Domain Management.

 IALA Field Managers.

 IALA Product Specification Developer.

 As a Domain Owner, IALA will require interaction within the IHO’s Domain Control Body and the adherence to the timelines of the IHO’s Registry management processes.
 This activity affects the work of the IALA Domain Management and could lead to the involvement of IALA Field Managers and IALA Product Specification developers.
 The IALA committee working structure is not suited to meet the IHO’s S-99 specified timelines for the product specification approval process and involvement between meetings will be necessary.
 Membership to the IHO’s Domain Control Body provides the Submitting Organisations the opportunity to advocate their own proposals.